 10. Asshole tax

 Sorry, but this is a real thing.
 Sort of the inverse of the “Compatibility” variable.
-It’s a surcharge for being a disagreeable or clueless client.
-We don’t charge this fee, because we don’t work with assholes.
+It’s a surcharge for being a rude or obnoxious client.
+We don’t charge this fee, because we don’t work with mean people.

 The proposal’s biggest component by far is the project’s scope.
 If we have an idea of the type of work you’re after and know your budget, we can tailor the solution to meet that budget.
 The important thing about scope is that once it gets agreed upon, it doesn’t increase — We’re building what we’re building.

 Any decent design solution takes your resources into account, and one considerable cost we’ve haven’t touched on yet is website management.
 Who in your organization is going to be maintaining and updating your website on a daily basis?
 Unless otherwise agreed upon, we don’t manage websites, we just build them.

 So, we need to know how you work as a group.
 How many people will actively edit or maintain the website?
 How much time can they commit to it?
 We also need to know their skill sets.